-Before deciding to take your swimmers off to the lake or other body of water for a workout there are considerations for the safety of everyone that must be examined.
-The safety concerns of open water swimming found in Appendix A must be reviewed as part of the overall risk assessment.
-Provincial sections may have additional requirements that clubs/coaches must meet.
+Before taking your swimmers off to the lake or other body of water for a workout there are important considerations for coaches and club boards to carefully examine.
+The safety concerns of open water swimming found in Appendix A are real and must be reviewed as part of the overall risk assessment prior to any open water activity...

-In order for a club training group to be considered as an approved (insured) activity, a checklist must be completed (see below, Appendix B).
-Your provincial section may provide their own checklist to be completed rather than the one shared below.
-Should a club/coach answer "no" to any of the questions, the club will need to work with their provincial section to determine if open water training can be considered as an approved (insured) activity, with the risks mitigated.
-If risk mitigation is not possible then coach led open water training should not be undertaken.
+In order for a club open water activity to be considered an approved and insured activity, a checklist must be completed (Appendix B).
+Should a club/coach answer "no" to any of the questions, the club will need to work with their provincial section to determine if open water training can be considered as an approved and insured activity.
+If approval is not possible, then the Open Water Activity should not be attempted.

-- 1. Does the coach have experience coaching swimmers who have attended any sanctioned provincial open water events, Provincial open water championship, Canadian Junior open water championship, or OW event at higher level, and has the coach attended the open water competition with the swimmers and actively participated in their preparation? - 2.
+- 1. Does the coach have experience coaching swimmers who have attended any sanctioned provincial open water events, Provincial Open Water Championship, Canadian Junior Open Water Championship, or OW event at higher level, and has the coach attended the open water competition with the swimmers and actively participated in their preparation? - 2.
 Are the swimmers over the age of 11, and have they competed in a sanctioned open water event in their province, a provincial open water championship, Canadian Junior Championship OW event, or event at higher level? - 3.
 Do you have a designated and experienced NLS certified safety person, kayaking alongside or accompanying on the shoreline line?
-And do you have the necessary # of boats/accompanying safety persons for the # of swimmers you have training, maintaining a 1:10 ratio (safety person to swimmers)?
+Do you have the necessary # of boats/accompanying safety persons for the # of swimmers you have training, maintaining a 1:10 ratio (safety person to swimmers)?
 A safety person is NOT a swimmer or coach participating in the training.
 The individual is designated solely as the safety person for the open water training activity. - 4.
 Have you completed a review of the body of water to be used for training, considering water temperature, safety considerations (water quality, visibility, access points, current and expected water conditions, man-made and natural obstacles)? - 5.
 Is the route the swimmers will be using visible at all times by the coach and/or safety person? - 6.
 Has an emergency action plan (EAP) detailing the chain of command and what happens during and after any emergency, been developed? - 7.
-Have all swimmers and/or parents signed the Acknowledgement and Assumption of Risks form? - 8.
-Has your club board reviewed the checklist, the emergency action plan, and confirmed all items have been completed satisfactorily by signing the checklist and retaining on file?
+Have all swimmers and/or parents signed the Acknowledgement and Assumption of Risk form? - 8.
+Has your club board reviewed the checklist, the emergency action plan, and confirmed all items have been completed satisfactorily by signing the checklist and retaining it on file?
 Has your club met any additional provincial section requirements?